jjvanzon/JJs-Reference-Architecture/Service Architecture.md

 | __JJ.Services.Ordering.Interface__            | Defines interfaces (the C# kind) that abstract the way messages are sent between different ordering system.
 These interfaces use the canonical models.
 | __JJ.Services.Ordering.Dispatcher__           | Makes sure messages (orders, price updates) are received from and sent to the right system depending on message content.
 | __JJ.Services.Ordering.Email__                | A specific implementation of an ordering interface, behind which we send the order by e-mail.
-| __JJ.Services.Ordering.SuperAwesomeProtocol__ | A specific implementation of an ordering interface, behind which we implement the hypothetical ‘super awesome protocol’ for sending orders.
+| __JJ.Services.Ordering.SuperAwesomeProtocol__ | A specific implementation of an ordering interface, behind which we implement the hypothetical 'super awesome protocol' for sending orders.
 | __JJ.Services.Ordering.Wcf__                  | A WCF service that allows you to communicate with the multi-dispatch ordering system.
 | __JJ.Services.Ordering.Wcf.Interface__        | Defines the interface of the WCF service that allows you to communicate with the multi-dispatch ordering system.
 This service interface can is used by both service and client.
 | __JJ.Services.Ordering.Wcf.Client__           | Allows code to connect to the WCF service using the strongly typed service interface.